-4. Proposed Changes
+4. Membership

 - 4.1.
 The membership structure is required to be reviewed regularly to ensure appropriate representation is maintained; particularly where there is a change in the number of academies in the city. - 4.2.
 Whilst there is no specified maximum or minimum size required for a Schools Forum, it is recommended that the membership should be kept to a reasonable size.
-The proposals below seek to reduce the overall membership by one, to 22, following the change in the political composition of the Council.
+The proposals below seek to retain the overall membership at 22.